 Substance Use Blog Series Part 4: Substance Use Counselling

-Welcome to the Deltassist Substance Use Services (SUS) blog series.
-This weekly series has been created during the Covid-19 pandemic to help increase awareness around drug and alcohol use and mental health.
-These initial posts contain information for people with questions about resources to help quit or reduce their substance use.
+Welcome to the Deltassist Substance Use Services blog.
+This blog was created during the COVID-19 pandemic to help increase awareness around drug and alcohol use and mental health.
+Most of the information remains relevant even after the pandemic.

 Substance Use Intake